Western NC Real Estate – COVID Impacts and Observations

 Where will the investment opportunities be?
 It’s important to note that real estate declines/increases tend to lag behind the stock market by about 6 months.
 We’re only in the 3rd month of COVID-impacted rent payments being due, so the true affects will become fully apparent over the Summer and Fall.
-We expect distressed residential sales to increase, offering good opportunities for investment and flip properties, this will also present good deals for primary residences.
+We expect distressed residential sales to appear, offering opportunities for investment and flip properties, this should also present good deals for primary residences.
+The affect on residential sales pace will depend on how many people choose to list their homes for sale, if inventory stays low than market demand should keep a strong residential sales pace.
 Distressed commercial real estate properties are certain to become more common.
 How these commercial properties will sell, and for how much, will be determined by their location and asset class.
 For example it will be harder for landlords to fill vacancies in restaurant and retail spaces with quality tenants, which affects their property valuations should they decide to sell.
 There will be deals coming available for investors who can utilize their skill in filling vacancies, or repurpose their holdings to establish cash flow in a changing business environment.
 The land market still has many opportunities available depending on the use and investment needs of the buyer.
 Please note that no real estate investments are immune to risk or offer guaranteed returns, yet informed investments made based on data and market trends for what is on the horizon greatly increase an investor’s likelihood for success.

 All considered, so there are certainly effects on the horizon that we will continue to monitor across all segments of the real estate market to relay accurate information to our clients.
 Despite the many obvious economic challenges upcoming, we hold a generally positive outlook for the Western NC real estate markets.
 North Carolina has ranked among the top 5 fastest growing states over the prior decade from inbound migration, and this is expected to continue.
 Our area has always been a popular place to visit and enjoy.
 People are coming for both relocation and leisure, and to enjoy the natural resources, culture, and quality of life that Western NC has to offer.
 As people from all over the country will be looking to relocate from larger and more densely populated cities, this will only increase our appeal and fuel changes to our economy and real estate market.